 Chapter point Marks a chapter point within the video.
 Chapter points are useful for jumping to scenes in the content and can be linked from menus, buttons, and other timelines.
-(See Add chapter points.)
+(See "Add chapter points" on page 131.)

 GOP header Indicates the location of a GOP (group of pictures) header in an MPEG-2 video.
 GOP headers are displayed as gray vertical lines along the bottom edge of the ruler.
 They are visible only if you've zoomed in sufficiently.
 If you've added an AVI or MOV file, you will not see GOP headers until the timeline is transcoded.
-(See About chapter points.)
+(See "About chapter points" on page 130.)

 Poster frame Marks the frame to display in a video thumbnail button.
-(See Create video thumbnail buttons.)
+(See "Create video thumbnail buttons" on page 99.)

 Timeline tab Lets you determine which timeline to display in the viewer by either clicking individual tabs or by selecting a timeline name from a tab menu (depending on your User Interface preferences for the Timeline Viewer).
-See Set preferences for workspace.
+See "Set preferences for workspace" on page 11.

 Timeline timecode Specifies the location of the current-time indicator within the timeline.
-The format of the timecode uses semicolons

-(hours;minutes;seconds;frames) for NTSC projects and colons (hours:minutes:seconds:frames) for PAL projects.
+The format of the timecode uses semicolons (hours;minutes;seconds;frames) for NTSC projects and colons (hours:minutes:seconds:frames) for PAL projects.
 You can edit the timecode to set the current time in the timeline.